netxms/netxms-doc/admin/mobile-console.rst

 From the main window it is possible to get access to the following menu items:

-  * :guilabel:`Settings`: select this item to configure the console.
+  * :guilabel:`Settings`: select this item to configure the client.
   * :guilabel:`Reconnect`: select this item to force a reconnection to the server to gather new collected data.
-  * :guilabel:`Disconnect & Exit`: select this item to stop the console and exit from the app.
+  * :guilabel:`Disconnect & Exit`: select this item to stop the client and exit from the app.

 Underneath levels have menu that are context dependent, a detailed description can be found in each section.